Shigeyoshi Inoue

 Shigeyoshi Inoue (井上 成美, Inoue Shigeyoshi) was an admiral in the Imperial Japanese Navy during World War II.
 He was commander of the Japanese 4th Fleet and later served as Vice-Minister of the Navy.
 A noted naval theorist, he was a strong advocate of naval aviation within the Japanese Navy.
-General (Prime Minister) Abe Nobuyuki was his brother-in-law.
+General (Prime Minister) Nobuyuki Abe was his brother-in-law.

 Biography

 Early life

-Shigeyoshi Inoue was born on December 9, 1889 in Sendai, Miyagi Prefecture, the eleventh son of a vineyard owner and former samurai retainer Kanori Inoue.
+Shigeyoshi Inoue was born on December 9, 1889, in Sendai, Miyagi Prefecture, the eleventh son of a vineyard owner and former samurai retainer Kanori Inoue.
 His name Shigeyoshi, consisting of the kanji 成 (to achieve) and 美 (beauty), was derived from a passage in Analects by Yan Hui saying "The Master said, the man of virtue seeks to achieve the beautiful qualities of men and does not seek to achieve their bad qualities.
 The small man does the opposite of this".
 Shigeyoshi, who was taught by his father to become a man like this, took great pride in this name.